shopsys/shopsys/docs/storefront/gtm/objects.md

 # GTM Objects

-These objects are used all across the GTM module for representation of various objects mapped according to what the data layer requires.
+These objects are used all across the GTM module to represent various objects mapped according to what the data layer requires.

 ## GtmReviewConsentsType

-Object representing user consent for tracking of different third-party services.
-Contains boolean properties seznam, google, and heureka to indicate if the user has consented to tracking by these services.
+The object representing user consent for tracking of different third-party services.
+It contains boolean properties seznam, google, and heureka to indicate if the user has consented to tracking by these services.

 ```ts
 export type GtmReviewConsentsType = {